mrjohnc/kirigami-cnc/README.md

 ## Current status
-###Done
+### Done
-A very basic first version has been created with one tool head which moves but has no toolchain
+A very basic first version has been created with one tool head which moves but has no toolchain (click image for video)

 [![](http://img.youtube.com/vi/BQzhzq3MdRw/0.jpg)](http://www.youtube.com/watch?v=BQzhzq3MdRw "First Kirigami CNC test moves")